 Idiocy?
 God, he almost liked this girl.
 Scratch that, he did.
 He just wondered if she was bold enough to say that to Coben’s face, although with this kind of attitude, he had the feeling she was, had already done so, and that it was exactly why Coben was after her.
 He leaned against the wall.
-“First of all, if you think competition will scare off a man who knows the feeling’s mutual, you need a little more education on how men work.”
+“Firstly, if you think competition’ll scare off a man who knows the feeling’s mutual, you need a touch more education on how men work.”

 “I know perfectly well how men work.
 Better than you might think, unless you think I’m blind to why you dragged me in here.”
 And she smirked.

 Jacob rubbed the bridge of his nose, in part to hide his entertained grin.
-It could be worse, he reminded himself.
-Just think how badly any of the other man would deal with this.
+Could be worse, he reminded himself.
+Just think how badly any of the other men would deal with this.
 Manor boys like Wolfie were probably eating out of her hand.
 He’d been half-raised by Sigaro tinkers, Vijaroki gun-runners and Shufennese prostitutes.
-“Second, Vandemeer’s engaged and the Judge’s godson, so your standards either need lowerin’ or you are a brave, brave little lady.”
+“Secondly, Vandemeer’s engaged and the Judge’s godson, so your standards either need lowerin’ or you’re a brave, brave little lady.”